 Yes.
 After December 31, 2013, plumbing journeyman and contractors will be required to have the minimum hours of continuing education to renew their license.
 Journeymen must complete eight (8) hours of continuing education for every three-year license cycle, or complete an exam administered by the Division.
 Of the required eight (8) hours, four (4) hours must be plumbing code update related and the other four (4) hours may be industry related training.
 Contractors must complete sixteen (16) hours of continuing education for every three-year license cycle.
 Hours accrued obtaining journeyman education may be applied toward this requirement whenever applicable.
 Beginning January 1, 2013, those holding a valid journeyman license may take the CEU exam administered by the Division of Building Safety.
 A fee of fifty ($50) dollars must be paid before taking the exam.
 Click here for more information regarding CEUs.

-Individuals holding an HVAC Apprentice license with an expiration date of 7/31/2021 or after, shall provide proof of completion of one year HVAC Apprenticeship school accomplished during their license cycle in order to renew for another year.
-If proof of school completion cannot be provided for the licensing period, Apprentices may submit 8 hours of HVAC continuing education credits to renew their license.
+Individuals holding an HVAC Apprentice registration with an expiration date of 7/31/2021 or after, shall provide proof of completion of one year HVAC Apprenticeship school accomplished during their registration cycle OR show proof of enrollment for the upcoming school year in order to renew for another year.
+If proof of school completion or enrollment cannot be provided, Apprentices may submit 8 hours of HVAC continuing education credits to renew their registration.

 Yes.
 Manufactured housing installers must show satisfactory proof of completing at least (8) eight hours of continuing education that was obtained in the last (3) years preceding the renewal date of their license.